-Provisions for legal claims, service warranties and make good provisions are recognised when the consolidated entity has a present (legal or constructive) obligation as a result of a past event, it is probable the consolidated entity will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognised when the consolidated entity has a present (legal or constructive) obligation as a result of a past event, it is probable the consolidated entity will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
+The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
+If the time value of money is material, provisions are discounted using a current pre-tax rate specific to the liability.
+The increase in the provision resulting from the passage of time is recognised as a finance cost.

-Provisions for onerous lease contracts are recognised when the unavoidable costs of meeting the contract obligation exceed the economic benefits expected to be received under the contract.
+Provision for onerous lease contracts are recognised when the unavoidable costs of meeting the contract obligation exceed the economic benefits expected to be received under the contract.